Hello (about me)

 Hello there.

-I’m Matt—pale blue dot adrift a red sea.
-I like to write and doodle.
+Anyway, I’m Matt—pale blue dot adrift a red sea . . . or something like that.
+I like to jot and doodle.

 My bachelor’s (Cum Laude) is in World History and Culture (focus on Social Philosophy) w/ a certificate in Public History.

 Occupationally, I manage a local Benjamin Moore paint store.
-I’ve surprisingly-to-myself worked in the coatings industry for over a dozen years now, accumulating a wealth of knowledge.
-I worked for most of a decade as a Sous Chef in the Metro-Atlanta Area and have also worked as a bartender, landscaper, auto-technician, & clerk.
-From age 11-16, I worked at an exotic bird nursery and rehab farm (wouldn't trade the experience for anything).
+I’ve worked in the coatings industry for over a dozen years, accumulating a wealth of knowledge.
+I worked for most of a decade as a Sous Chef in the Metro-Atlanta Area and have also worked as a bartender, landscaper, auto-technician, and clerk.
+I even apprenticed a blacksmith when I was 17, which was pretty cool.
+From age 11-16, I worked at an exotic bird nursery and rehab farm (wouldn't trade that experience for anything).

 I'm also an Eagle Scout and Order of the Arrow Brother if those still mean anything.